devops-works/binenv/README.md

 hours).
 So you should update all distributions (e.g. `binenv update`) with caution.

+`binenv` will stop updating distributions when you only have 4 unauthenticated API requests left.

 There is currently no support for tokens.

 #### Update available distributions